cYberbOss21/-Windows-Domain-and-Splunk-Integration/README.md

 1. Open **DNS Manager** from the **Tools** menu in Server Manager.
 2. Verify that a forward lookup zone for example.local exists.
-3. Create a reverse lookup zone: o Right-click Reverse Lookup Zones > New Zone. o Follow the wizard to create a primary zone for your network (e.g., 192.168.10.x).
+3. Create a reverse lookup zone:
+                - Right-click Reverse Lookup Zones > New Zone.
+                - Follow the wizard to create a primary zone for your network (e.g., 192.168.10.x).
 ________________________________________
 **Adding Users and Groups**
 **Create Organizational Units (OUs)**